2306913/Clean-Air-Hackathon/README.md

 # Clean-Air-Hackathon
 Trinity Hackathon

-# How to Run a Node.js The website
+# How to Run The website

-If you have a Node.js just run app.js
+With Node.js just run app.js

 ```bash
 node ./app.js